bartwroblewski/minsk/README.md

 ## Technology stack

 Backend: Python & Flask.
-Flask SocketIO is used to handle websockets connection and broadcast board changes to other players.
+Flask SocketIO is used to handle websockets connection and broadcast board changes to other players of the same game.

 Frontend: vanilla JavaScript.